 Who are some composers/artists you pull inspiration from?

 The first composer I really studied in terms of craft was Ennio Morricone.
 In college, we were tasked with deconstructing melodies from scenes in various classic movies.
 At the time I hated Westerns, so of course my instructor picked a scene from A Fistful of Dollars that would challenge my taste.
 Needless to say, I became obsessed.
 R.I.P. to the legend.

 My current favorites are Ben Salisbury and Geoff Barrow.
 Loved what they did in Annihilation and recently in Hanna as well as Devs.

 What's the strangest method you've used to get the perfect sound?

-In college I needed some male voices for a choir sound I was looking for.
-At the time I didn't have the sounds or samples I needed so I enlisted 8 of my friends from the men's basketball team and directed them.
-Surprisingly it wasn't terrible lol but let's just say auto tune was my best friend that session.
+In college, I needed some male voices for a choir sound I was looking for.
+At the time I didn't have the sounds or samples I needed so I enlisted eight of my friends from the men's basketball team and directed them.
+Surprisingly it wasn't terrible, but let's just say auto-tune was my best friend that session.